What Do Counter and Rental Clerk Do?

 There were about 458,200 jobs for Counter and Rental Clerk in 2016 (in the United States).
 New jobs are being produced at a rate of 5.5% which is above the national average.
 The Bureau of Labor Statistics predicts 25,000 new jobs for Counter and Rental Clerk by 2026.
-The BLS estimates 61,800 yearly job openings in this field.
+There will be an estimated 61,800 positions for Counter & Rental Clerk per year.

 The states with the most job growth for Counter & Rental Clerk are Utah, Idaho, and Colorado.
 Watch out if you plan on working in Maine, Kansas, or Missouri.
 These states have the worst job growth for this type of profession.